-Optimise ad groups for remarketing
+Optimize ad groups for remarketing

 Once you have a remarketing list and you have associated it with ad groups, you can set a different bid amount to target people associated with this list, or you can create new campaigns to show specific ads or define broad match keywords for this audience.
-Here are some options for optimising ad groups:
+Here are some options for optimizing ad groups:

 - Increase/decrease the bid amount, or bid boost, for specific audiences.
-For example, you could increase your bids for shopping basket abandoners and reduce your bids for people that already have purchased your products.
+For example, you could increase your bids for shopping cart abandoners and reduce your bids for people that already have purchased your products.

-- Create a new campaign and then create ad text and Destination URLs that catch the attention of the people in your remarketing list.
+- Create a new campaign and then create ad text and destination URLs that catch the attention of the people in your remarketing list.
 For example, you could show a special offer to users that visited specific product pages to encourage them to convert.

 - Create a new campaign and then add broad match or brand name keywords that you usually do not bid on to target people in your remarketing list.